VAT Registration in UAE – How Shuraa Tax Can Help

 Record Keeping:

 The Executive Regulations also include instructions on the VAT record-keeping needs.
-Companies are required to keep specified VAT-related records, such as invoices, receipts, and accounting records.
-The regulations include specific instructions on the kinds of documents that must be kept and how long they must be kept in compliance.
+Companies need to keep specified VAT-related records, such as invoices, receipts, and accounting records.
+The regulations include specific instructions on the kinds of documents that must be kept along with how long they must be kept in compliance.

 In conclusion, the UAE VAT Executive Regulations offer thorough instructions on how VAT will be applied in the UAE.